buzzdecafe/buzzdecafe.github.com/_posts/2013-08-15-on-function-composition.md

     var project = compose(map, pick);
     var selected = project(attrs, objects);

-At present, this that doesn't work in Ramda because `pick` comes out of `curry` not knowing what its arity is.
+At present, this doesn't work in Ramda because `pick` comes out of `curry` not knowing what its arity is.
 You can work around that like this, but isn't as elegant:

     var project = compose(map, pick);
     var selected = project(attrs)(objects);